-Our technical chats never include coding challenges or white-boarding — instead, we ask example-based questions that give candidates a chance to demonstrate their knowledge and experience.
+Our technical chats never include coding challenges or white-boarding — instead, we ask example-based questions that give candidates a chance to demonstrate their knowledge and experience:

-For our technical support specialist hires, our support team might ask about a time the candidate had to deal with a difficult customer, and see how far they’re willing to go to find answers when they don’t know something.
+For our technical support specialist hires, our support team might ask about a time the candidate had to deal with a difficult customer and see how far they’re willing to go to find answers when they don’t know something.

-This is the right moment to have this conversation because the next step involves more energy from our candidates and we want to be on the same page before asking for more of their time.
+This is the right moment to have this conversation because the next step involves more energy from our candidates, and we want to be on the same page before asking for more of their time.

 While the project is certainly an important piece of the process, it is not the sole determining factor for moving to hire.
 The hiring team considers the project score combined with feedback from earlier stages to decide who moves on to the final stage.

 This is also a great opportunity to see how the candidate responds to feedback and gives us some insight into how it might be to work with that person.

 No matter the role, if a candidate has made it to this stage, we’re feeling pretty confident about them and use this chat to address any remaining questions.

-9. Reference check
+6. Reference check

-Sometimes a person leaves a team because they had a bad experience with a manager or a team (sometimes it’s just a strong difference of opinion; other times an employee may have been a victim in a hostile work environment).
+Sometimes a person leaves a job because they had a bad experience with a manager or a team (sometimes it’s just a strong difference of opinion; other times an employee may have been a victim in a hostile work environment).

 Here’s a list of sample questions that we often ask on these calls: